Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/utils.rst.txt

         #endregion
     }

-Another one is the :any:`Probability` class which helps handling a set of events and assign a set of probabilities to each of them and let them randomly happen:
+Another one is the :any:`Probability` class which helps to handle a set of events and assign a set of probabilities to each of them and let them randomly happen:

 .. code-block:: C#